jawiley/100-days-of-code/log.md

 **Today's Progress**: Learned how to fork a project on Git.
 Finished cssgridgarden.com tutorial

 **Thoughts**: I didn't retain all of the information from the css grid tutorial yesterday, had to refresh my memory.
-I'm slowly getting all of my accounts set up and actually doing things with them!
+Also, I'm slowly getting all of my accounts set up and actually doing things with them!

 **Link(s) to work**: [100DaysOfCode](https://github.com/jawiley/100-days-of-code/)